willemolding/ProofBoy/README.md

 There are some limits to what ProofBoy can do that should be kept in mind if you plan to use it for your own project.

 - Journals need to be submitted in calldata.
 This is to ensure data availability so anyone can recreate your state.
 This can get expensive for large journals (for example if you have been playing a game for a long time).
+Fortunately Linea makes this much cheaper than mainnet.
 This will reduce significantly if ERC4844 or similar can be used to provided data availability instead.
 - Journals are public data.
-This means another player can easily copy your game state although there is still a public record of who did it first.
+This means another player can easily copy your game state, modify it, and replay it.
+This means the game reduces to [Tool Assisted Superplay](https://en.wikipedia.org/wiki/Tool-assisted_speedrun) which is still a competitive activity.
 - Verifying time is a function of journal size.
 Again for very long plays the time required to prove may grow too large to complete in the settlement window.
 Journals longer than a given length should be considered invalid to prevent unbounded execution.
 - Optimism's FaultProofGame implementation is still under active development.
 This forms a core part of the project so any progress in that should be upstreamed.